-Exhibit 15 provides combinations of entry lane widths and return radii for passenger cars traveling at forward speed of approximately 10 mph to enter two-way driveways that serve simultaneous entry and exit maneuvers.
+Exhibit 15 provides information for entry lane widths and return radii for passenger cars traveling at forward speed of approximately 10 mph, two-way driveway operation with simultaneous entry and exit maneuvers.

 This exhibit clearly shows the advantages of radial return driveways for vehicle operations and use of space.
 The typical flared driveway operates at the equivalent of less than 3 ft of radius.